- Understanding the concept and benefits of serverless applications and their architecture.

 However, like any technology, serverless applications have their share of challenges.
 These challenges include ‘cold starts,’ where an application takes longer to respond due to its dormant state; ‘statelessness,’ which refers to the inability of the server to remember anything about the user using its services; and difficulties in debugging due to the distributed nature of the applications.

 Despite these challenges, serverless applications have found an ally in Content Delivery Networks (CDNs).
 CDNs can significantly improve web application performance by strategically distributing web servers for worldwide coverage and caching static content from primary servers.
-This arrangement speeds up web page load time while reducing traffic load, leading to more efficient running of the main servers.
+This arrangement speeds up web page load time while reducing traffic load, leading to more efficient running of the primary servers.
 Therefore, CDNs’ role in serverless applications is to reduce latency, improve availability, and enhance user experience, making them an integral part of the serverless revolution.

 The Intersection of CDNs and Serverless Applications